Do You Really Need Aerobics? Rethinking The Need For Cardio

 For years the party lines for using cardio to promote fat loss have that that increased activity burns more calories- which is true and not at all in dispute and that aerobic exercise elevates the metabolism for prolonged periods after the training session.
 As standard an idea as this has been for many, it has not stood up to the test of scientific scrutiny, nor has it helped produced a new generation of trim and slim waistlines.
 The afterburning effect sought by cardio enthusiasts is really what scientists call excess post-exercise oxygen consumption or EPOC.
 Exercise brings about a change in the equilibrium of our body (See our article on responses to exercise stress here) our body will always do its best to revert to a resting state of homeostasis and this requires an increase in the amount of oxygen (EPOC) which is needed for our bodies to return to its normal state and adapt to the exercise performed.
 As a result, there is a measurable increase in metabolism and fat burning after exercise.
 [3,4,5] This increase was originally thought to occur only with aerobic exercise, but studies have shown that it actually is far more prevalent in anaerobic exercise of sufficient intensities.

-Cardio And Heart Health- Do You Really Need It?
+Cardio And Heart Health- Dispelling The Myth That You Need Cardio For A Healthy Heart

 Weight loss aside, you must need some form of cardio to increase your endurance and to keep your heart healthy, right?
 Again, the science disagrees with what has become practiced convention.
 Aerobic exercise can indeed increase lung capacity and strengthen the heart muscle which is related to a decrease in cardiovascular disease but it isn’t the only way to do it nor the most efficient.
 With regards to your heart and lungs it should be noted that